-I take a counseling approach that draws heavily on three theoretical traditions: psychodynamics, which emphasizes an understanding of the links between past experiences and current problems; family systems, which aims at helping families and couples recognize and repair repetitive, troublesome patterns in their communications, interactions, roles, and rules; and cognitive behaviorism, which focuses on changing the distorted habits of thinking and belief that fuel self-defeating behaviors and emotional distress.
+I take a counseling approach that draws heavily on three theoretical traditions: psychodynamics, which emphasizes an understanding of the links between past experiences and current problems; family systems, which aims at helping families and couples recognize and change detrimental patterns in their communications, behaviors, roles, and rules; and cognitive behaviorism, which focuses on changing the patterns of thinking and belief that fuel self-defeating behaviors and emotional distress.

 The Counseling Connection

 Although theory matters, the most important factor in counseling success is the therapeutic relationship, the one between me and you.
 I want you to have a place where you can experience the freedom to be yourself without fear of judgment; the trust to share your thoughts and emotions openly and honestly; the confidence to take on the difficult work of inner change; and the assurance of my utmost respect for your intuition, intelligence, and judgment.
 Although I may encourage you to challenge your own thinking and take emotional risks, it will be at your own pace and in your own way.